brngates98/GrafanaAgents/grafana-k8s-monitoring/README.md

+# Important Update
+This is now based on the Alloy Agent!
+I have updated the values.yaml appropriately.
 This will contain the values.yaml for grafana-k8s-monitoring helm chart.

 The values.yaml posted here is built to work with Mimir and Loki On-Prem and not grafana cloud as they use different endpoints